chinmaymk/aikit/docs/guide/tools.md

 // Step 5: Handle tool calls if the AI decided to use them if (result.toolCalls && result.toolCalls.length > 0) {
-  // Add the AI's message (with tool calls) to our conversation messages.push(assistantWithToolCalls(result.content, result.toolCalls));
+  // Add the AI's message (with tool calls) to our messages messages.push(assistantWithToolCalls(result.content, result.toolCalls));

   // Execute each tool call